gitkraken/vscode-gitlens/README.md

 GitLens simply helps you **better understand code**.
 Quickly glimpse into whom, why, and when a line or code block was changed.
 Jump back through history to **gain further insights** as to how and why the code evolved.
 Effortlessly explore the history and evolution of a codebase.

-GitLens, while **powerful and feature rich**, is also [highly customizable](#gitlens-settings- 'Jump to the GitLens settings docs') to meet your needs.
+GitLens is **powerful**, **feature rich**, and [highly customizable](#gitlens-settings- 'Jump to the GitLens settings docs') to meet your needs.
 Do you find code lens intrusive or the current line blame annotation distracting &mdash; no problem, quickly turn them off or change how they behave via the interactive [_GitLens Settings_ editor](#configuration 'Jump to Configuration').
 For advanced customizations, refer to the [GitLens docs](#gitlens-settings- 'Jump to the GitLens settings') and edit your [user settings](https://code.visualstudio.com/docs/getstarted/settings 'Open User settings').

 Here are just some of the **features** that GitLens provides,